nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 A section without heading should be referenced using its `aria-label` value.

+Note that this is not a representation of the table of contents in the source material.
+Only headings, or references using the `aria-label` value of the corresponding `<section>` element, should be included.

 ##### 2.6.1.2 Page List

 If the source material contains pagination, the next required `<nav>` element is: